Type 1 diabetes symptoms

 If your body is dehydrated, even for a short period of time, dry mouth and itchy skin can occur.

-Symptoms of type 1 diabetes in children
+Type 1 diabetes symptoms in children

 Children with type 1 diabetes often have the following symptoms: